Pain Management Exam Prep

-The injection is used primarily to diagnose the source of your pain.
+These procedures are very low risk and often provide pain relief right away.
 The local anesthetic numbs the joint so if the joint is the source of pain, you should experience significant pain relief within 15 minutes of the injection; this may last for a few hours.
-Every patient is different, however, if the joint is a source of pain then there may be some prolonged pain relief from the steroid which may last over 6 months.
+Some patients experience prolonged pain relief from the injection of the corticosteroid which may last over 6 months.

 Common treatment areas include:

 What to expect

 - Please take a few minutes to review the exam information specific to the procedure your practitioner has ordered.

 - Depending on the type of procedure you are having, a technologist will position you on the exam bed.